TunaSaladStudios/CMPUT250Game/README.md

-# CMPUT250Game
+# Skuld

-A sick game.
+A narrative-based game.

-Isael is awesome
-marcus was here
-Tim was here